-This is the reason why we put emphasis on very ripe grapes and harvest them rather late.
+This is the reason why we put emphasis on very ripe grapes.
 They go onto the press already having a naturally low level of acidity.

 Additionally a wine’s acidity depends on the grape variety.
 Generally the acidity of Riesling is higher than that of other white grape varieties.

 The higher the acidity of a wine is, the higher is the risk that it will cause problems for sensitive people.
 Persons having a tender stomach use to react on high acidity with heartburn.